cognidox/OfficeToPDF/OfficeToPDF/README.txt

                                the template document
-  /excel_active_sheet        - only convert the active worksheet /excel_auto_macros         - run Auto_Open macros in Excel files before conversion /excel_show_formulas       - show formulas in the PDF when converting with Excel /excel_show_headings       - show row and column headings /excel_max_rows <rows>     - if any worksheet in a spreadsheet document has more
+  /excel_active_sheet        - only convert the active worksheet /excel_auto_macros         - run Auto_Open macros in Excel files before conversion /excel_delay               - number of milliseconds to pause Excel for during file processing /excel_show_formulas       - show formulas in the PDF when converting with Excel /excel_show_headings       - show row and column headings /excel_max_rows <rows>     - if any worksheet in a spreadsheet document has more